You did it. Your Pennsylvania LLC is officially up and running, ready to take on challenges, roll in the profits, and

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In Pennsylvania, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Pennsylvania Comptroller every year to keep their information current.
+In Pennsylvania, an LLC is only required to file a decennial report once every ten years, and this filing helps the state keep its records updated regarding the business activities within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is the Pennsylvania Decennial Report?
 Why Is It Important?